Tefifon: 1960s

 The last innovation of the Tefifon format was in 1961, with the introduction of stereo sound, but this was not commercially successful.
 Tefifon production at its main plant in Porz am Rhein was halted in 1965.
 Afterward, the rights to the name were acquired by the Neckermann mail-order company, which also took over the sale of existing Tefifon products.
-Even though the Tefifon was little-known outside of Germany, it was imported and sold in the United States for a very short time by Western Electric's Westrex division from 1963-1964 under the "Westrex" name.
+Even though the Tefifon was little-known outside of Germany, it was imported and sold in the United States for a very short time by Western Electric's Westrex division from 1963 to 1964 under the "Westrex" name.

-Technical Details
+Technical details

-Cartridges

-Tefifon cartridges were made in 3 sizes:
+Tefifon cartridges were made in four sizes: